Payitem Guide: Travel/Petrol Allowance (Malaysia)

 In Malaysia, employers may provide Travel or Petrol Allowances to employees to cover commuting, work-related travel, or petrol expenses.
 These allowances are typically offered as part of employment benefits.

 BrioHR provides a dedicated payitem - Travel/Petrol Allowance (Official Duties) to ensure proper payroll management, statutory compliance, and tax reporting.
-This article explains how to use this payitem, when it applies, the tax relief limits, and its impact on EPF contributions.
+This article explains how to use this payitem, when it applies, the tax relief limits, and how to enable the EPF contribution.

 When to Use This Payitem